 William and Ann's great-grandson, William Henry Diuguid Sr. and his wife Catherine Malinda Churchill, had nine children.

-According to a family researcher in Virginia Beach, who wishes to remain anonymous, a few Diuguids who were descendants of Capt.
+Family historian Eleanor MacRaen of Virginia Beach wrote that a few descendants of Capt.
 George E. Diuguid still lived in Buckingham County until a few years ago.
 Today there are no Diuguids living there.
 A few hundred Diuguids remain today and are spread across the United States.

 In Salem, Virginia, it is said Diuguid Lane was the home of Harriett and William Diuguid.
 There is a deed on file in Salem, Va., Roanoke County Court House (Book F, page 273), dated 21 July 1858, stating that William Diuguid bought from William Deaton and wife, Mary K., lot 53, Salem, Va. "being fronted on Main Street, sixteen poles deep" to back on Clay Street.
 William paid a portion of the price and gave William Deaton a lein of $400.00, due on 1 July 1858, for the balance.